-At least 34 injured, one critically, as truck and train collide in Japan
+Truck and train collide in Japan, killing one, injuring at least 34

-TOKYO (Reuters) - At least 34 people were injured, one critically, on Thursday when an express train and truck collided in Japan’s second-largest city of Yokohama, setting the truck on fire and derailing nearly half the train.
+TOKYO (Reuters) - One person died and at least 34 were injured on Thursday when a truck and an express train with 500 people aboard collided in Japan’s second-largest city of Yokohama, setting the truck on fire and derailing half the train.

-The accident on the rail link to the capital, Tokyo, smashed the glass in the driver’s compartment and derailed at least the first three carriages of the eight-carriage train, video images showed.
+The accident, which halted services on a busy rail link to the capital, Tokyo, smashed the glass in the driver’s compartment and derailed three of the train’s eight carriages, video images showed, leaving the lead carriage badly twisted.

 “The sound of glass breaking was incredible,” one passenger told national broadcaster NHK.
 “By the time I knew what had happened, the carriage was all smashed up.”

-The truck driver, a man in his 60s, was critically injured, the fire department said, with two other people suffered moderate injuries and the remainder were mostly lightly hurt.
+The driver, a man in his 60s, died, fire officials said, while a woman was seriously hurt and three had less grievous injuries, with others suffering superficial wounds.

+The train driver slammed on the brakes when he saw the truck in the crossing but was unable to stop in time, NHK quoted train company Keikyu Corp as saying.
+One passenger said she heard the train’s whistle blow for a long time before she felt the crash.

-Earlier, black smoke billowed from parts of the derailed train and the truck, which was crushed between the train and a wall.
-Smashed boxes and what appeared to be oranges littered the track as rescuers combed the site.
+The truck, carrying fruit, was crushed between the train and a wall and caught fire immediately after the accident.
+Smashed boxes and what looked like oranges and lemons littered the track as rescuers crowded the site.

-Authorities, including the transport ministry, said they were investigating the cause of the accident but were unable to provide further details.
+Authorities, including the transport ministry, said they were investigating the cause of the accident but were unable to give details.
 Police confirmed a collision between a vehicle and the train, but could not elaborate, citing the investigation.

 Some passengers posted video on social media showing people getting off the train after the accident, a twisted electrical pole and train seats covered with broken glass.
+There were about 500 passengers on the train, NHK said.

-The accident, which halted trains stopped on the commuter link run by Keikyu Corp, took place near a station used by more than 19,000 people every day, the train operator said.
+The accident, which halted trains on the commuter line run by Keikyu, happened near a station used by more than 19,000 people every day, the train operator said.
 There was no word on when services might resume.

 Reporting by Kiyoshi Takenaka; Writing by Chang-ran Kim and Elaine Lies; Editing by David Dolan and Clarence Fernandez